yuweihao/MambaOut/README.md

 Training scripts of other models are shown in [scripts](/scripts/).

-## Tutorial to compute Transformer FLOPs
+## Tutorial on counting Transformer FLOPs
-This [tutorial](https://github.com/yuweihao/MambaOut/issues/210) shows how to compute FLOPs of a Transformer (Equation 6 in the paper).
+This [tutorial](https://github.com/yuweihao/MambaOut/issues/210) shows how to count Transformer FLOPs (Equation 6 in the paper).
 Welcome feedback, and I will continually improve it.

 ## Bibtex
 ```